Tijndagamer/PGPost/docs/protocol.md

 Status
 ------

-This protocol spec. is not yet finished.
+This protocol specification is not yet finished.
 This is a draft.

 Abstract
 --------